Skip to main content

 It doesn't work when your team includes AI agents that can make hundreds of transactions per day.

-Why AI agents need different controls
+Why do AI agents need different controls?

 Human spending follows predictable patterns.
 People buy lunch, book flights, subscribe to software.
 The amounts are normal.
 The frequency is low.
 When something looks off, a human reviewer catches it.